rusticata/asn1-rs/doc/DERIVE.md

 - tagged explicit: each variant represent a type encoded as TAGGED EXPLICIT, with a tag number auto-generated (incremental number of order of appearance of the variant)
 - tagged explicit: similar, but with TAGGED IMPLICIT

+For the tagged kinds, the `tag` attribute can be used to specify the tag number of a variant.
+In that case, the automatic counter is updated to continue from that value (see examples below).
+If the same tag number happens multiple times, an error is raised.

 The `asn1` attribute can be used to control derived code.

 ### Examples